alisson-gomesc/jkniv/jkniv/jkniv-whinstone/jkniv-whinstone-jdbc/src/site/content/markdown/logging.md

 Logging
 -------------

-`RepositoryCassandra` provides logging information through the use of Simple Logging Facade for Java or (SLF4J) serves as a simple facade or abstraction for various logging frameworks, e.g. java.util.logging, log4j and logback, allowing the end user to plug in the desired logging framework at deployment time.
+`JDBC Repository` provides logging information through the use of Simple Logging Facade for Java or (SLF4J) serves as a simple facade or abstraction for various logging frameworks, e.g. java.util.logging, log4j and logback, allowing the end user to plug in the desired logging framework at deployment time.

 To active the logger configure a logger category `jkniv.whinstone.jdbc.SQL`.